 When to Call in The Pros

 Keeping track of all your plants, when to prune the shrubs, when to deadhead the flowers, and when to trim the trees can be overwhelming on a to-do list.
 Don’t make yourself dizzy by juggling which seasons are best to prune which trees.
-Leave the when and the where to the pros by calling a local tree care professional.
+Leave the when and the where to the pros by calling a local landscape professional.

 Main Image Credit: Ildar Sagdejev / Wikimedia Commons / CC BY-SA 3.0